huwiler/advanced-js-react-template/README.md

 # Go to GitHub website -> New Repository -> name it (Do NOT initialize with README or gitignore) -> Create.
 This gives you the
 # HTTPS URL to your repo, which you will need for the next step.
+# After creating the repo, add the instructor as a collaborator so they can access your work:
+# Settings -> Collaborators and teams -> Add collaborator -> huwilerm@champlain.edu

 # add your own new GitHub repo
 git remote add origin <YOUR_NEW_REPO_HTTPS_URL>